nikhil-RGB/Checkers-MinMax/README.md

 <br>

 This project aims at creating a mobile app which will allow users to play checkers against one another locally, or against an AI minmax opponent.
-As of now, the computer opponent has not been implemented.
+As of now, a basic computer opponent has been implemented.

 <br>